A lot or a little?

 What's it about?

-NBC Learn is a website that features photos, articles, and more than 12,000 archived NBC News reports, dating back to the 1920s.
+NBC LEARN is a website that features photos, articles, and more than 18,000 archived NBC News reports, dating back to the 1920s.
 The archive includes programs such as Meet the Press and NBC Nightly News.
 Without a subscription, you can access 14 free sections, which primarily center on science topics such as chemistry in everyday life.
-However, others provide writing advice from authors, civil rights-era background information, and details about the Titanic.
+But others provide writing advice from authors, civil rights-era background information, and details about the Titanic.
 Content is well-organized; an icon denotes which items are videos, photos, or articles, and some items link to corresponding activities, which are identified by grade level.

 Is it any good?

 The site sections provide a decent overview of each topic, often offering historical background and scientific principle explanations.
 Videos from the '80s may look a little dated to kids, but they generally offer relevant information.
 The site's scanned articles aren't the most compelling element; many lack dynamic elements (and, in some cases, can be hard to read).
-However, video clips, which comprise most of the site content, keep lessons lively by explaining concepts with commentary, imagery, and sounds.
-Many also include transcripts and closed captioning, so kids can read along as they watch.
+But video clips, which comprise most of the site content, keep lessons lively by explaining concepts with commentary, imagery, and sounds.
+Many also include transcripts and closed-captioning, so kids can read along as they watch.
+Plus, there are color and size options available for captions, and all NBC-created videos feature Spanish captions, too.
 For kids who don't use NBC Learn at school, it would be nice to see a few more options for them to explore at home, as the free version is only a tiny sampling of the full content.

 Discuss how news is covered.
 Can your child identify the who, what, when, where, and why elements in a newspaper article?

 Ask your child to describe how articles from reputable news sources such as NBC differ from unsubstantiated articles on websites that don't list sources, references, or quotes.
 How can you tell if a website is a legitimate source of information?